 Today in this guide we will be going over the best tips on how to use a ratchet strap in 2022.
 This blog includes full step-by-step instructions on how to thread a ratchet strap, how to tighten a ratchet strap, how to loosen a ratchet strap, and a combination of expert tips from the pros!
 Let’s begin!

 What are Ratchet Straps?

 Ratchet Straps are one of the most common types of tie-down straps that are designed for securing various sizes and weights and cargo for transport.
 Ratchet Straps are available in 1-inch wide, 2 inches wide, 3 inches wide, and 4-inch wide variants and are available in many different lengths of webbing and hardware to fit your securement needs best.
 Ratchet Straps are made with polyester webbing that stretches very little and provides great amounts of strength and durability to ensure that your cargo does not move out of place once properly secured.

 Ratchet Straps are made with a Ratchet Hardware mechanism that flows in one direction allowing you to tighten your strap much tighter than the traditional hand strength that is used in cam buckle straps.
 There are many different types of end fittings such as popular E Track Fittings, S Hooks, Wire Hooks, Endless Loops, Snap Hooks, D Rings, and many different tie-down hardware options.

 If you don’t see exactly what you are looking for chances are we can custom make the perfect strap that fits your application needs.
-If you need it completely custom made or this blog is unable to help answer your questions on ratchet strap give our friendly experts a call at 800-483-2189 or by using our online contact us form located at the top of the website.
+If you need it completely custom-made or this blog is unable to help answer your questions on ratchet straps give our friendly experts a call at 800-483-2189 or by using our online contact us form located at the top of the website.
 Our team looks forward to assisting you further with all of your cargo securement needs.